CG-PrivacyProtect/Cloud-Gaming-Privacy-Protect/README.md

-# Cloud-Gaming-Privacy-Protect
+# Cloud-Gaming-Privacy-Protect, When Cloud Gaming wont respect your privacy, we will!

-We protect the privacy of Cloud Gaming Users here!
+## Your "Anticheat" (Privacy invasion scripts) is terrible by the way.